 Joe Budd has a variety of wildlife indigenous to the flatwoods and sandy upland areas of panhandle Florida.
-The slope forests are home to the rare Apalachicola dusky salamander.
-Alligators, gopher tortoises, white-tailed deer, and wild turkey are common.
+Alligators, gopher tortoises, white-tailed deer and wild turkey are common.
 Joe Budd has excellent habitat for both the federally threatened Eastern indigo snake and the federally endangered red-cockaded woodpecker, although neither of these species has been documented on the area.

-The combination fishing pier/wildlife observation platform at Lake Talquin, a Great Florida Birding Trail site, is an excellent spot to observe wading birds, osprey, and perhaps bald eagles.
-A variety of warblers-including the black-and-white warbler, prothonotary warbler, palm warbler, and Kentucky warbler-may be heard in the pine-oak forests during spring and fall migration.
+The combination fishing pier/wildlife observation platform at Lake Talquin, a Great Florida Birding and Wildlife Trail site, is an excellent spot to observe wading birds, osprey, and perhaps bald eagles.
+A 20-acre pond is stocked for fishing opportunities.
+Visitors may hear a variety of warblers, including the black-and-white warbler, prothonotary warbler, palm warbler, and Kentucky warbler, in the pine-oak forests during spring and fall migration.